 While there are still a long queue of travel, hospitality and leisure (THL) experts “tooting their horns” – promising growth, recovery and rebound, many new faces will emerge that will not hesitate to unveil the truth and realistic picture about the dark clouds on the horizon.
 Aligned with the truth about the doom and gloom will come professional, sound and realistic advice as well as humble expectation and founded hope regarding the future.
 This will come in terms of genuine sustainability (and with this we mean real-all-round-encompassing sustainability not just a bit of recycling or corporate-social-responsibility) that will align with the undeniable fact engulfing the globe – 5 billion in poverty, wars and more wars, exploding pollution and contamination and an ever increasing unemployment rate.

-Stay in the loop with the best stories and news.
+Stay in the loop with the best stories and trends.